GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/a11y/index.md

 ## Integrate accessible UI controls {: #controls }

-If users can’t access the user interface controls, they are unable to use an extension.
+If users can't access the user interface controls, they are unable to use an extension.
 The easiest way to create an accessible UI is to use a standard HTML control.

 !!!.aside.aside--note